Abusamra/GATK--best-practice-vs-optimized-Pipeline-for-Improved-Detection-of-Germline-Exomes-/README.md

 * Annovar
 # How to use
 * Create Sample List:
-a simple text file list all fastq you need to analyze.
+a simple text file list all fastq sample's names you need to analyze.
 * How to run: as any shell script use ./name of the .sh file